 Tools and parts needed

 Hi, my name is Wayne from Sears PartsDirect.
-Today, we're going to talk about troubleshooting a gas dryer that won't heat.
+Today, we're going to talk about troubleshooting a gas dryer that has no heat but runs.
 There are a few things that could keep your dryer from heating up.
-You might have a problem with the gas supply to the dryer, or problems with the flame sensor, gas valve coils, high-limit thermostat, operating thermostat, thermal cut-off fuse, thermal fuse, or igniter.
+You might have a problem with the gas supply to the dryer, or problems with the flame sensor, gas valve coils, high-limit thermostat, operating thermostat, thermal cut-off fuse, thermal fuse, igniter or timer.
 I know that sounds like a lot, but don’t worry, we’ll help you work through it.

 Check gas supply, burner igniter and coils